nesedeek-sys/R_Assignment_Tuqa/README.md

 # Tuqa's R Assignment

 This repository contains my submission for the R assignment.
-It is manily about data inspection, processing, and visualization of SNP data from maize and teosinte.
+It is mainly about data inspection, processing, and visualization of SNP data from maize and teosinte.

 ## Repository organization